Exporting fruit juices to Europe

 The labelling of concentrated fruit juice, not intended for delivery to the final consumer, shall indicate the presence and quantity of added lemon juice, lime juice or acidifying agents.

-In the case of retail packaging, product labelling must be in compliance with the European Union regulation on food Information to consumers.
-This regulation more clearly defines nutrition labelling, origin labelling, allergen labelling and legibility (minimum font size for mandatory information).
-This regulation came into effect on 13 December 2014, but the obligation to provide nutrition information will apply from 13 December 2016.
+In the case of retail packaging, product labelling must be in compliance with the European Union Regulation on food information to consumers.
+This regulation more clearly defines the nutrition labelling, origin labelling, allergen labelling and legibility (minimum font size for mandatory information).

 In the common case of export bulk packaging, the information required above must either be placed on the container or be given in accompanying documents.
-‘Fruit juice or concentrated fruit juice’ and the name and address of the manufacturer or packer must appear on the container.
-It is common that product specification declares the brix and acid level.
+“Fruit juice or concentrated fruit juice” as well as the name and address of the manufacturer or packer must appear on the container.
+It is common that product specification declares the Brix and acid level.

-The most common export types of concentrated fruit juices packaging are aseptic or sterile filled:
+The most common export types of packaging for concentrated fruit juices are aseptic or sterile filled:

-Regarding retail packaging, most fruit juices in the European market are sold in cartons, followed by plastic and glass.
+Regarding retail packaging, most fruit juices on the European market are sold in cartons, followed by plastic and glass.

-- For more information about the evaluation of quality, identity and authenticity of fruit juices, see the Code of Practice developed by the European Fruit Juice Association.
-If you subscribe to this Code of Practice you will have access to reference guidelines for 25 different fruit and vegetable juices.
+- For more information about the evaluation of the quality, identity and authenticity of fruit juices, see the Code of Practice developed by the European Fruit Juice Association.
+If you subscribe to this Code of Practice or if you become a member of SGF, you will have access to specific reference guidelines and analytical data.

-Belgium, the Netherlands, France, Germany and United Kingdom offer opportunities for exports of fruit juices.
-In addition to the largest markets, opportunities can be found in the emerging markets of Central and Eastern Europe and in growing markets such as Poland and Belgium.
+Belgium, the Netherlands, France, Germany and the United Kingdom offer opportunities for exports of fruit juices.
+In addition to the largest markets, opportunities can be found on the emerging markets of Central and Eastern Europe as well as on growing markets such as Poland.

 Import of fruit juices continues to increase slowly to Europe

-- Although there is an overall trend of decreasing packed fruit juice consumption in mature markets such as Germany, especially in volume, the supply of raw materials such as concentrated juices still provides opportunities for developing country exporters.
-This is due to the fact that imported fruit juices are used as ingredients in different types of beverages and in other food industries, and not only for the production of 100% fruit juices.
+- Although there is an overall trend of decreasing consumption of packed fruit juice on mature markets such as Germany, especially by volume, the supply of raw materials such as concentrated juices still provides opportunities for exporters from developing countries.
+This is due to the fact that imported fruit juices are used as ingredients for the production of different types of beverages or in other food industries and not only for the production of 100% fruit juices.

-- The industry is also actively campaigning to reverse the negative trend caused by health concerns, and trying to find a new appeal to consumers.
+- The industry is also actively campaigning to reverse the negative trend started by health concerns, trying to find a new appeal to consumers.
 Sustainability and new formulations with exotic ingredients are an important part of this response.
-See, for example, the campaign by the German fruit juice industry and supported by the EU “juice naturally”, Natuerlich mit Saft, and the campaign highlighting the sustainability of orange juice production, Fruit Juice Matters.
+For example, see the campaign by the German fruit juice industry supported by the EU “juice naturally” (Natuerlich mit Saft) and the campaign highlighting the sustainability of orange juice production Fruit Juice Matters.

-- The largest import growth over the last five years was for NFC orange and apple juice, as well as for all types of citrus juices.
+- The largest import growth over the last five years was found in NFC orange juice and mixtures of fruit juices.

 Five large importing countries for fruit juices in Europe

-- There is no single country in Europe which dominates the import market, and therefore export opportunities can be found in several countries.
+- There is no single country in Europe which dominates the import market and therefore export opportunities can be found in several countries.
 The largest quantities of imported fruit juices are shared between the five largest importers, which have similar import shares.
-The largest importers (the Netherlands, France, Belgium, Germany and the United Kingdom) together share almost 80% of total European imports.
+The largest importers (the Netherlands, France, Germany, the United Kingdom and Belgium) together share almost 80% of the total European imports.

-- Besides the largest importing countries, constant import growth also occurs in the Central and Eastern European countries and in Scandinavian countries.
+- In addition to the largest importing countries, a constant growth of imports is also noted in Central and Eastern European countries such as the Czech Republic, Romania and Bulgaria.

 Brazil leading supplier to the European market

-- Supply of fruit juice to Europe is headed by Brazil, followed by different European countries.
+- The supply of fruit juice to Europe is headed by Brazil, followed by different European countries.

-- Besides Brazil, important external European fruit juices suppliers are Costa Rica, Thailand, Argentina, USA, Turkey and Israel.
+- In addition to Brazil, important external suppliers of European fruit juices are Costa Rica, Turkey, Mexico, Argentina and Thailand.

-- In the range of the largest developing country suppliers, countries gaining European market share in the past years were Vietnam (tropical juices and pineapple juice), Peru (maracuya juice), Costa Rica (single-strength pineapple juice), Philippines (coconut water and concentrated pineapple juice) and Thailand (coconut water, pineapple juice and other tropical juices such as tamarind, mango or lychee).
+- Among the largest suppliers from developing countries, countries gaining European market share over the last years were Vietnam (42% average annual growth rate; tropical juices and pineapple juice), Egypt (76%; orange juice), the Philippines (27%; coconut water and concentrated pineapple juice) and Peru (different tropical juices such as passion fruit and others).

 Orange juice most imported fruit juice in Europe

-- The largest share of European imports of fruit juices is made up of concentrated orange juice, followed by tropical fruit juices, mixtures of fruit juices and apple juice.
-Supply of concentrated orange juice is dominated by Brazil, which is very strong competitor to other developing countries.
+- The largest share of European imports of fruit juices is made up of concentrated orange juice, followed by mixtures of fruit juices and apple juice.
+The supply of concentrated orange juice is dominated by Brazil, which is a very strong competitor to other developing countries.
 However, opportunities can be found in the export of tropical and exotic juices which are not produced in Europe.

-- The fruit juice types which had increased imports in Europe in the last five years were not-from-concentrate (NFC) orange juice, followed by mixtures of juices, tomato juice, single citrus juice and pineapple juice.
+- The fruit juice types which showed an increased import to Europe over the last five years were not-from-concentrate (NFC) orange juice, followed by mixtures of juices, single-citrus juice (lime and lemon) and pineapple juice.

-- Besides targeting the largest European import markets, consider countries that are showing growth in imports such as Eastern and Central European countries and Scandinavian countries.
+- In addition to targeting the largest import markets in Europe, consider countries that are showing growth in imports such as Central and Eastern European countries.

-- Learn from developing country exporters who are gaining share on the European market, such as Vietnam, Peru, Costa Rica, Philippines and Thailand.
+- Learn from exporters in developing countries who are gaining share on the European market, such as Egypt, Vietnam, the Philippines and Peru.

 European exports of fruit juices mainly intra-European

-- The largest part of exported fruit juices consists of concentrated and not-from-concentrate orange juice (35%).
-A large part of this export is represented by re-export of imported orange juice from Brazil.
+- The largest part of exported fruit juices consists of concentrated and not-from-concentrate orange juice (31%).
+A large part of this export is represented by re-exports of imported orange juice from Brazil.
 The European-produced juice with the largest export share is concentrated apple juice.

-- The European countries with the highest export growth in quantity over the past five years were Romania (18% annual growth, especially NFC orange juice), United Kingdom (17% annual growth, especially in fruit juice mixtures) and Cyprus (17%, especially single citrus juices).
+- The European countries with the highest export growth in quantity over the past five years were Romania (25% annual growth; especially NFC orange juice), Cyprus (22%; especially single-citrus juices) and the United Kingdom (16%; especially in mixtures of fruit juices).

 - About 90% of all European Union exports are intra-European.
-The main external destinations are the United States, Japan, Switzerland and Russia.
+The main external destinations are the United States, Japan, Russia and Switzerland.

-- The largest external destination market that showed considerable growth over the past five years was the United States.
-The reason for this growth was three high apple production seasons in Poland, in which concentrated apple juice was produced and exported at very low and competitive prices.
-However export to the United States decreased in 2016.
+- The largest external destination market that showed considerable growth over the past five years was the United States, with an average annual growth rate of 24%.
+The reason for this growth was three high seasons for apple production in Poland, where concentrated apple juice was produced and exported at very low and competitive prices.

-- Besides the United States, other export destinations with increasing growth rates were China (grape juice and orange juice) and the Republic of Korea (grape juice and juice mixtures).
+- In addition to the United States, other export destinations with increasing growth rates were the Dominican Republic (specifically the import of orange juice from Spain), the Republic of Korea (grape juice and mixtures of juices) and China (grape juice and orange juices).

 - Learn from European exporters about destinations which are increasing imports.
-Stay informed about the European industry from the European Fruit Juice Association and its member associations.
+Stay informed about the European industry via the European Fruit Juice Association and its member associations.

-- Belgium and the Netherlands are the largest European trade hubs for fruit juices.
-Consider exporting to these countries, especially if you are exporting a tropical fruit type of juice.
+- Belgium and the Netherlands are the largest trade hubs for fruit juices in Europe.
+Consider exporting to these countries, especially if you are exporting a tropical type of fruit juice.

 Decline in production of fruit juices and nectars in Europe

-- Production of fruit juices and nectars in Europe is declining, but this does not mean that developing country exporters are losing opportunities in the European market.
-Besides the fruit juice industry, a large proportion of imported concentrated fruit juices and purees are used as ingredients in soft drinks, sport drinks and other types of fruit drinks.
+- After several years of decline, the production of fruit juices and nectars in Europe is again increasing.
+The production of fruit juices in Europe is represented by the processing (bottling and blending) of raw fruit juices which are imported or locally produced.
+In addition to the fruit juice industry, a large proportion of imported concentrated fruit juices and purees are used as ingredients in soft drinks, sport drinks and other types of fruit drinks.

-- Production of private label juices decreased more than production of branded juices.
+- The production of private-label juices decreased more than the production of branded juices.

-- The most produced type of juices in Europe are orange juices (25%).
-Other important types of juices produced in Europe are mixtures of juices (21%), apple juices (18%) and grape juices (9%).
+- The most-produced type of juices in Europe are orange juices (24%).
+Other important types of juices produced in Europe are mixtures of juices (21%), apple juices (15%) and grape juices (8%).

 Note that the figures above display the production of manufactured goods, which include intermediate goods as well as final goods.
 This implies that it is possible that there is overlap in production data and import data, since raw materials may be imported and further processed.